lucbarn/text-crawler-app/README.md

 # Text Crawler App

-This repository contains the code for a web application for extracting from a list of ebooks the phrases that contain at least one word of a given list, entered by the user.
+This repository contains the code for a web application for extracting from a list of ebooks the phrases that contain a word entered by the user.

 ## Build